What is Forward Open virus? This article has been made to explain how Forward Open works and how you can effectively remove it from your Mac.

 - Cryptocurrency miner malware.

-How to secure my passwords and other data from Forward Open?
+How to Secure My Data from Forward Open?

 With few simple actions.
 First and foremost, it is imperative that you follow these steps: